-- Mule deer are named after their mule like ears that are approximately 3/4 the length of their head.
+Mule deer are named after their mule-like ears that are approximately 3/4 the length of their head.

 Three Mule Deer | Pixabay Image

-- They are brownish-gray in color with a white patch on their behind and a small white tail.
+They are brownish-gray in color with a white patch on their behind and a small white tail.

-- Mule deer are typically 3 to 3.5 feet at the shoulder and measure 4.5 to 7 feet long with a 5 to 8 inch tail.
+Mule deer are typically 3 to 3.5 feet at the shoulder and measure 4.5 to 7 feet long with a 5 to 8 inch tail.

-- Males are called bucks.
+Males are called bucks.
 Females are does.
 Babies are fawns.

-- Mule deer can weigh 130 to 280 pounds.
+Mule deer can weigh 130 to 280 pounds.

-- Mule deer have antlers with beams that sweep out and up forking twice.
+Mule deer have antlers with beams that sweep out and up, forking twice.

-- Antlers can grow up to 1/4 inch per day.
+Antlers can grow up to 1/4 inch per day.

-- Antler growth stops in August and then the antlers harden.
+Antler growth stops in August and then the antlers harden.

-- When startled a mule deer will bounce away by pushing all four hooves off the ground at once.
+When startled, a mule deer will bounce away by pushing all four hooves off the ground at once.
 This is called "stotting."

 Mule deer can jump 2 feet high and up to 15 feet in distance.

-- A mule deer's eyes are located on the side of its head providing 310 degrees of vision.
+A mule deer's eyes are located on the side of its head, providing 310 degrees of vision.

-- They have better night vision than humans and can spot predators up to 600 meters away.
+Mule deer have better night vision than humans and can spot predators up to 600 meters away.

 Deer Near Firelights | Photo: Alex Mansfield

-- Threats include bears, mountain lions, coyotes, humans, and cars.
+Their predators include bears, mountain lions, coyotes, humans, and cars.

-- Their sense of smell is 1000 x's stronger than a humans.
+Their sense of smell is 1000 x's stronger than a humans.
 They can smell a person up to half a mile away and can detect water up to 2 feet underground.

-- Mule deer can run up to 45 MPH.
+Mule deer can run up to 45 MPH.

-- These animals are generally inactive during the day time.
+These animals are generally inactive during the day time.

 They are selective eaters that always opt for the most nutritious weeds, leaves, twigs, and shrubs.

-- Mule deer mate in the fall and winter during the rut season.
+Mule deer mate in the fall and winter during the rut season.

 Gestation is about 204 days.